onomondo/nrf-softsim/README.md

 ### Enabling debug logs

-For verbose `SS_LOGP` traces from the onomondo-uicc core during development, set:
+Debug logging is split into two independent layers, each with its own Zephyr log module so they can be enabled at different verbosity:

 ```
-CONFIG_SOFTSIM_DEBUG_LOGS=y
+CONFIG_SOFTSIM_NRF_DEBUG_LOGS=y    # nrf-softsim layer (SIM HAL, filesystem, crypto)
+CONFIG_SOFTSIM_LIBS_DEBUG_LOGS=y   # onomondo-uicc library SS_LOGP traces (high volume)
 ```

 in your `prj.conf`.
-That single line raises `SS_LOGP` to `DBG` and bumps the Zephyr log + UART backend buffers so high-volume traces stay readable instead of being garbled by the default 1-byte UART backend buffer.
-Leave it `=n` (the default) for production builds.
+Either raises its layer to `DBG` and bumps the Zephyr log + UART backend buffers so traces stay readable instead of being garbled by the default 1-byte UART backend buffer.
+Leave both `=n` (the default) for production.

+The onomondo-uicc trace (`CONFIG_SOFTSIM_LIBS_DEBUG_LOGS`) is high volume, and the default deferred logging drops most of it during SIM init.
+To capture it losslessly, enable synchronous logging with `CONFIG_LOG_MODE_IMMEDIATE=y` — see the `SOFTSIM_LOG_IMMEDIATE_MODE` Kconfig help for the details and trade-offs.

 ## Understanding the SIM - why SoftSIM is possible